-- 1. Upon commencement of the contract between the Search Firm (Contractor) and USC, set meetings with the respective Search Committees and other stakeholders to ascertain required information regarding ideal candidates for the position. - 2.
+- 1. Upon commencement of the contract between the Search Firm (Contractor) and USC, set meetings with the respective Search Committees and other stakeholders to ascertain required information regarding ideal candidates for the positions. - 2.
 Develop a candidate profile, including the knowledge, skills and abilities required to become a successful candidate for each position.
 Coordinate with the respective Search Committees to ensure the list meets its requirements/desires. - 3.
 Assist the Search Committees in developing a strategy for carrying out the recruitment of the respective Endowed Chair including outreach to encourage applicants from diverse backgrounds to apply. - 4.
-Identify potential contacts and conduct personal outreach recruiting, including posting the position through national channels.
-With the approval of the respective Search Committee, prepare and place advertisements for the position in appropriate journals and publications. - 5.
+Identify potential contacts and conduct personal outreach recruiting, including posting the positions through national channels.
+With the approval of the respective Search Committee, prepare and place advertisements for the positions in appropriate journals and publications. - 5.
 Review resumes of each applicant, determine those meeting minimum qualifications and follow up with telephone interviews to clarify each applicant's experience. - 6.
 Prepare a written summary of five (5) to twenty (20) candidates with the most promising qualifications for each position. - 7.
-Evaluate candidates for serious consideration (three to five candidates) by conducting indepth reference checks with individuals who are or have been in a position to evaluate the candidates' performance on the job.
+Evaluate candidates for serious consideration (three to five candidates) by conducting indepth reference checks with individuals who are or have been in a position to evaluate the

+- candidates' performance on the job.
 Through these reference checks, ascertain the candidates' strengths and personal dimensions that would qualify him or her for the position.
 Include areas in which the respective Search Committee should delve deeper during its interview process. - 8.
 With input and final approval from the respective Search Committee, design and finalize the interview process, interview questions, panel makeup, etc. Coordinate candidates' participation in interviews. - 9.
 Debrief with the respective Search Committee following interviews, and identify additional candidates if necessary. - 10.
 Verify selected candidates' educational background, conduct criminal and financial background checks. - 11.
 Notify applicants who are not selected. - 12.
 Assist the respective Search Committee with compensation negotiations. - 13.
-Re-initiate a one-time additional executive search in accordance with the specification(s) set forth above, at no fee to USC, if the successful candidate leaves the employment of USC within one year of placement. - NOTE: During the term of the contract, the University reserves the right to add one or two additional searches for similar SmartState positions to the contract.
-Therefore, bidders must be sure to include two all-inclusive cost proposals (the first for items 1-6 above and the second for items 1-13 above) to perform additional searches for up to two similar SmartState positions as needed by the University during contract term.
+Re-initiate a one-time additional executive search in accordance with the specification(s) set forth above, at no fee to USC, if the successful candidate leaves the employment of USC within one year of placement.

+Schedule

-Schedule Date Event May/July 2012 Candidate summaries to Search Committee July/Sept 2012 Negotiations with Final Candidate Oct/November 2012 Start date for Endowed Chair
+Date Event Jan/Feb 2012 Candidate summaries to Search Committee March/April 2012 Negotiations with Final Candidate June/July 2012 Start date for Endowed Chair